MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

 title: Finding the most uncommon words
 ---
-Did you know that the URLs generated in [Berri](http://berri.io/) aren't short hashes but actually just really uncommon english words?
+Did you know that the URLs generated in [Berri](http://berri.io/) aren't short hashes but actually just really uncommon English words?
 If you thought your room name was randomly generated because it's unrecognizable, it might be interesting to look up what the definition is.
 Anyway, getting a list of uncommon words isn't